-Press Play to see the sweep of the endpoints:
+Move the slider to make the sweep line pass the endpoints:

 The next step is to keep track of which walls the sweep ray passes through.
 Only the nearest wall is visible.
 How do you figure out which wall is nearest?
 The simplest thing is to calculate the distance from the center to the wall.
 However, this approach doesn’t work well if the walls are of different sizes, so the demo uses a slightly more complicated approach, which I won’t explain here.

-Press Play to see the sweep with the nearest wall drawn in white and the other walls drawn in black.
+Move the slider to sweep the angles with the nearest wall drawn in white and the other walls drawn in black.

 Whenever the nearest wall ends, or if a new wall is nearer than the others, we create a triangle showing a visible region.
 The union of these triangles is the area that is visible from the central point.

-var endpoints; # list of endpoints, sorted by angle var open = ; # list of walls, sorted by distance loop over endpoints: remember which wall is nearest add any walls that BEGIN at this endpoint to 'walls' remove any walls that END at this endpoint from 'walls' SORT the open list if the nearest wall changed: fill the current triangle and begin a new one
+var endpoints; # list of endpoints, sorted by angle var open = ; # list of walls the sweep line intersects loop over endpoints: remember which wall is nearest add any walls that BEGIN at this endpoint to 'walls' remove any walls that END at this endpoint from 'walls' figure out which wall is now nearest if the nearest wall changed: fill the current triangle and begin a new one

 Here’s a playground with more blocks.
 Drag blocks into the grid area.
-Press play/pause to see the algorithm in action, or drag the center point around to see what would be visible as the player walks around.
+Move the slider to see the sweep line in action, or drag the center point around to see what would be visible as the player walks around.

 We can use set operations to combine outputs of this algorithm in interesting ways.
 These are implemented either as boolean operations in algorithms that analyze the output, or as bitmap operations in algorithms that render the output.